codigo-alan/ldustats-frontend/README.md

 Enhanced understanding of players' physical performance and the ability to adjust training strategies more effectively.

-The project aims to improve decision-making in sports training through detailed analysis of data from players' vests.
+The project aims to improve decision-making in sports training through detailed analysis of data from players' vests 📈

 ## Libraries 📚